gmenounos/kw1281test/README.md

 installing the Virtual COM Port drivers: https://www.ross-tech.com/vag-com/usb/virtual-com-port.php Functionality includes reading/writing the EEPROMs of many VW MKIV instrument clusters and Comfort Control Modules.

-The tool is written in .NET 5.0 and runs under Windows 10.
-It may also run under Windows 7, macOS and Linux but I have not tried them.
+The tool is written in .NET 5.0 and runs under Windows 10 (most serial ports) and macOS (with an FTDI serial port and D2xx drivers).
+It may also run under
+Windows 7 and Linux but I have not tried them.

 You can download a precompiled version from the Releases page: https://github.com/gmenounos/kw1281test/releases/